 Why?
 It’s all that we know

-So you see, the empty sales guy’s diaries is only a manifestation of a problem, therefore getting to the root cause is what makes the solution much easier
+Because the empty sales guy’s diaries is only a manifestation of a problem then getting to the root cause is what makes the solution much easier

 Get a large blank piece of paper.
 At the centre of the page write the problem…empty sales guy’s diaries.